-The timing belt is an essential part of any naturally aspirated engine, since it synchronizes the timing of your combustion process.
-First, your engine's pistons travel up and down in the cylinder, then intake valves open at the right time to let in air fuel.
-After, they close at the right time to allow the fuel to burn, then the exhaust valve open at the right time to let out the exhaust.
-All of this happens a thousand times a minute, and it is your timing belt that makes sure that the valves are opening and closing at precisely the right time.
+The timing belt is an essential part that synchronizes the timing of your vehicle’s combustion process.
+First, the pistons travel up and down in the cylinder, then intake valves open at the right time to let in air fuel.
+After, they close at the right time to allow the fuel to burn, then the exhaust valve opens at the right time to let out the exhaust.
+And it all happens a thousand times a minute.

-On some engine, the water pump is driven by the timing belt as opposed to the serpentine belt.
-If that is the case, it is a good idea to replace the water pump when you are replacing the timing belt and vice versa, since much of the same work as to be done for either.
+On some engines, the water pump is driven by the timing belt as opposed to the serpentine belt.
+In that case, it’s a good idea to replace the water pump at the same time as the timing belt and vice versa, since much of the same work has to be done for both these components.
 The same is true for the timing belt tensioner.
 It should be inspected and possibly replaced.

 - Squealing sounds from the engine